tedorellana/learning/SAA-C03.md

 ## S3 Object Lock ##
 Used to store objects using a write-once-read-many (WORM) model.
 Object Lock can help prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely.
 You can use S3 Object Lock to meet regulatory requirements that require WORM storage, or add an extra layer of protection against object changes and deletion.
 Versioning is required and automatically activated as Object Lock is enabled.

-## Amazon FSx for Lustre ##
-Is a fully managed file system that is designed for high-performance workloads, such as gaming applications.
-It provides a high-performance, scalable, and fully managed file system that is optimized for Lustre clients, and it is fully integrated with Amazon EC2.
-It is the only option that meets the requirements of being fully managed and able to support Lustre clients.
-Amazon FSx for Lustre is a fully managed, high-performance file system optimized for HPC workloads.
-It is designed to deliver sub-millisecond latencies and high throughput, making it ideal for applications that require parallel access to shared storage, such as simulations and data analytics

 ## AWS Glue ##
 Is a serverless data integration service that makes it easy for analytics users to discover, prepare, move, and integrate data from multiple sources.